carlosbonilla2605/algorithmic-investment-framework/SETUP_GUIDE.md

 # Your browser will open to http://localhost:8501
 # You can now interactively analyze any stocks/ETFs!
 ```

+Note: Always run Streamlit with `python -m streamlit` from the active virtual environment to avoid PATH/import issues.

 ## 📊 Understanding the Results